TwosHusbandS/Project-127/Installer/Changelogs/V_1_2_0_0_Changelog.md

 * Fixed P127 Crashes

 #### Internal Improvements
 * Download Popups now only throw one line of log.
-In all circumstances
+In all circumstances.
+Also logs filesize, time it took to download, hash if needed
 * Better Methods for getting Version from Files (and corresponding Game Versions)
 * Use dr490ns IPC for P127 Starting and Showing
 * dr490ns DownloadManager multiple fixes (for crash on startup)